AY2324S2-CS2103T-F13-2/tp/docs/DeveloperGuide.md

     * 1a1.
 AddressBook shows an error message.
       Use case resumes at step 1.

-**Use case: Clearing all contacts in FAPro**
+**Use case: Clearing all contacts in FApro**

 **MSS**

 1. User requests to clear all contacts.
-2. The system clears all contacts.
+2. FApro clears all contacts.

-**Use case: Exiting FAPro**
+**Use case: Exiting FApro**

 **MSS**

-1. User enters the exit command.
+1. User requests to exit the application.
-2. FAPro closes the window and its system.
+2. FApro closes the window and its system.

 **Use case: Finding all contacts who were last contacted**